pyo-counting/k8s-docs/2_Getting started/2_Production environment/1_Container Runtimes.md

 [plugins."io.containerd.grpc.v1.cri"]
   sandbox_image = "registry.k8s.io/pause:3.2"
 ```

+You might need to restart containerd as well once you've updated the config file: systemctl restart containerd.

 Please note, that it is a best practice for kubelet to declare the matching pod-infra-container-image.
 If not configured, kubelet may attempt to garbage collect the pause image.
 There is ongoing work in containerd to pin the pause image and not require this setting on kubelet any longer.